deragent/ETHZ-ExperimentalMethodsOfPP-Cherenkov/README.md

 - To change the type of primary particle, change `/gun/particle e-`
 - To change the primary particle energy, change `/gun/energy 1000 MeV`
-- To change the output file name, change: `/analysis/setFileName Cherenkov.root`
+- To change the output file name, change: `/analysis/setFileName Cherenkov_e-_1000MeV.root`
 - To change the number of events, change: `/run/beamOn 5`